ekmbcd/Piscine-42Rome-2020/README.md

 # Piscine - 42 Rome - 2020

-All of my work done during the Ecole 42 Piscine in Rome, November 2020.
+All of my work done during the School 42 Piscine in Rome, November 2020.

 - S00 : 100%
 - S01 : 100%